mattwarren/mattwarren.github.io/_posts/2017-05-08-Arrays-and-the-CLR-a-Very-Special-Relationship.md

 ### Memory and Type Safety

-This *memory* and *type-safety* is important because without it .NET couldn't be described as a 'managed runtime' and you'd be left having to deal with the types of issues you get when your are writing code in a more low-level language.
+This *memory* and *type-safety* is important because without it .NET couldn't be described as a 'managed runtime' and you'd be left having to deal with the types of issues you get when you are writing code in a more low-level language.

-More specifically, the CLR provide the following protections when you are using arrays (from the section on [Memory and Type Safety](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/intro-to-clr.md#memory-and-type-safety) in the BOTR 'Intro to the CLR' page):
+More specifically, the CLR provides the following protections when you are using arrays (from the section on [Memory and Type Safety](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/intro-to-clr.md#memory-and-type-safety) in the BOTR 'Intro to the CLR' page):

 > While a GC is necessary to ensure memory safety, it is not sufficient.
 The GC will not prevent the program from **indexing off the end of an array** or accessing a field off the end of an object (possible if you compute the field's address using a base and offset computation). **However, if we do prevent these cases, then we can indeed make it impossible for a programmer to create memory-unsafe programs**.